MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

     Test-Path "PathToAtomicsFolder\..\ExternalPayloads\SharpHound.ps1"
     ```

 1. If the output is *True*, the Malware payload file has not been removed by Microsoft Defender Antivirus.
 If the output is *False*, the Malware payload file has been removed by Microsoft Defender Antivirus.
+Use the up-arrow key to repeat the command until the output is *False*.

 <!---1.
 From the left menu, under **Endpoints**, select **Evaluation & tutorials** and then select **Tutorials & simulations** from the left side.